CITY OF DAVIS ZERO WASTE INITIATIVES

 - January 1, 2019: Businesses and Multi-family complexes that generate 4 cubic yards of solid waste “trash” per week shall arrange for organic waste recycling services.
 (Third Threshold)

-- Summer/Fall 2021: If CalRecycle determines that the statewide disposal of organic waste in 2020 hasn’t been reduced by 50% (when compared to 2014), requirements will expand to Businesses and Multi-family complexes that generate 2 cubic yards of solid waste per week.
+- Fall 2020: CalRecycle has determined that the statewide disposal of organic waste in 2020 hasn’t been reduced by 50% (when compared to 2014).
+Requirements expand to Businesses and Multi-family complexes that generate 2 cubic yards of solid waste per week.

 A business that meets the waste generation threshold either participate in an organic waste recycling service (and separate organics from other materials), or recycle its organic waste on site, or self-haul its organic waste off site for composting.
 More information on the organic recycling requirements can be viewed here.